KhurramDevOps/Quarter-02/00_Assignments/01_Assignment.md

 ---

 Each of these parameters gives you control over how the AI behaves, helping you customize its performance for different applications.
+By adjusting these parameters, you can fine-tune the AI’s responses to better suit your needs.